-At Benedict Biscop CE Academy we have appointed the following Deputy Designated Lead Gemma Clark who is part of the Safeguarding Team.
-This individual is trained to the same standard as the Designated Safeguarding Lead.
+At Benedict Biscop CE Academy we have appointed the following Deputy Designated Lead Mrs. G. Clark who is part of the Safeguarding Team.
+This individual is trained to the same standard as the Designated Safeguarding Lead Mrs. S. Armstrong.
 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.

-Any deputies will be trained to the same standard as the Designated Safeguarding Lead and the role is explicit in their job description.
+Our Deputy Safeguarding Lead will always be trained to the same standard as the Designated Safeguarding Lead and the role is explicit in their job description.